teeeeeegz/focused-work/_pages/presskit.md

 ## Pricing

 Focused Work is free to download, with the option of a $9.99 yearly subscription, or $19.99 one-time purchase to unlock all features.
-Focused Work is a universal app for iPhone and iPad. (and macOS - soon)
+Focused Work is a universal app for iPhone, iPad, and macOS.

 ## Original Release Date